sfox1975/Udacity-DAND-Project-6/README.md

 The Take 2 coded sketch was only subject to internal review, since it represented more of a halfway version of what I had hoped to achieve, but was worth a review since it was my first chance to see the bar chart / line chart combination.
 Based on what I saw, I decided to make the following changes:

-1. Make employee count the primary data series (i.e. on the left y-axis), since the story I am conveying is focused on employee count growth.
+1. Make employee count the primary data series (i.e. on the left y-axis), since the story I am conveying is focused on headcount growth.
-2. Make employee count the data series that uses the bar chart, since I felt it better conveyed the idea that employment growth lagged sales growth (i.e. if this change were made, the bars would be below the line for most of the graph).
+2. Make employee count the data series that uses the bar chart, since I felt it better conveyed the idea that employment growth lagged sales growth (i.e. if this change were made, the bars would be below the line for most of the graph, which I believe makes the story easier to follow with the graphic).
 3. Add key corporate events to the graph via the addition of single point bubbles on the top of the chart.

 The resulting chart was as follows (see index3.html for the code):